morrownr/7612u/AP_Mode-Bridged_Wireless_Access_Point.md

 [SD Card](https://www.amazon.com/Samsung-Endurance-32GB-Micro-Adapter/dp/B07B98GXQT)

-Note: I use the case upside down with little stick on rubber feet.
+Note: I use the case upside down with little stick-on rubber feet.
 There are several little things that work better with the case upside down and no negatives that I can find.